Sonic boom: Perception, noise, and other concerns

 In 1964, NASA and the Federal Aviation Administration began the Oklahoma City sonic boom tests, which caused eight sonic booms per day over six months.
 Valuable data was gathered from the experiment, but 15,000 complaints were generated and ultimately entangled the government in a class-action lawsuit, which it lost on appeal in 1969.

-Sonic booms were also a nuisance in North Cornwall and North Devon in the UK as these areas were underneath the flight path of Concorde.
+Sonic booms were also a nuisance in North Cornwall and North Devon in the UK as these areas were underneath the transatlantic flight path of Concorde.
 Windows would rattle and in some cases, the "torching" (masonry mortar underneath roof slates) would be dislodged with the vibration.

 There has been recent work in this area, notably under DARPA's Quiet Supersonic Platform studies.
 Research by acoustics experts under this program began looking more closely at the composition of sonic booms, including the frequency content.
 Several characteristics of the traditional sonic boom "N" wave can influence how loud and irritating it can be perceived by listeners on the ground.
 Even strong N-waves such as those generated by Concorde or military aircraft can be far less objectionable if the rise time of the over-pressure is sufficiently long.
 A new metric has emerged, known as perceived loudness, measured in PLdB.
 This takes into account the frequency content, rise time, etc. A well-known example is the snapping of one's fingers in which the "perceived" sound is nothing more than an annoyance.

 The energy range of sonic boom is concentrated in the 0.1–100 hertz frequency range that is considerably below that of subsonic aircraft, gunfire and most industrial noise.
 Duration of sonic boom is brief; less than a second, 100 milliseconds (0.1 second) for most fighter-sized aircraft and 500 milliseconds for the space shuttle or Concorde jetliner.
 The intensity and width of a sonic boom path depend on the physical characteristics of the aircraft and how it is operated.
 In general, the greater an aircraft's altitude, the lower the over-pressure on the ground.
 Greater altitude also increases the boom's lateral spread, exposing a wider area to the boom.
 Over-pressures in the sonic boom impact area, however, will not be uniform.
 Boom intensity is greatest directly under the flight path, progressively weakening with greater horizontal distance away from the aircraft flight track.
 Ground width of the boom exposure area is approximately 1 smi for each 1000 ft of altitude (the width is about five times the altitude); that is, an aircraft flying supersonic at 30000 ft will create a lateral boom spread of about 30 mi.
 For steady supersonic flight, the boom is described as a carpet boom since it moves with the aircraft as it maintains supersonic speed and altitude.
 Some maneuvers, diving, acceleration, or turning, can cause the focus of the boom.
 Other maneuvers, such as deceleration and climbing, can reduce the strength of the shock.
 In some instances, weather conditions can distort sonic booms.